CMU-Robotics-Club/RoboBuggy/README.md

 ## File Structure

 The software system is separated into two main directories (sections):
-* offline -> where code which is not executed in realtime on the buggy is stored
+* Software -> code executed in real-time on the buggy at a high level, as well as offline and other tools
-* real_time -> where code which is being run in realtime on the buggy is stored
+* Electrical -> code executing on the low-level systems of the buggy, as well as electrical specifications and eCAD

 This folder also contains:
 * Pictures for this readme file